 What is a “preferred” credit card?

 If you’re wondering what a preferred credit card is, you’re not alone.
-Many credit card issuers offer cards with names that include the word “preferred” — the Chase Sapphire Preferred® Card, for example, and the Citi® Diamond Preferred® Card — without necessarily clarifying why cardholders should prefer those cards to other options.
+Many credit card issuers offer cards with names that include the word “preferred” — for example, the Chase Sapphire Preferred® Card and the Citi® Diamond Preferred® Card* — without necessarily clarifying why cardholders should prefer those cards over other options.

-So, what exactly is a preferred card, and how do preferred cards compare to other cards?
-Let’s take a look at a few of the best known, to help you decide whether it’s time to add one to your wallet.
+So, what is a preferred card, and how do preferred cards compare to others?
+Let’s take a look at a few of the best-known cards to help you decide whether it’s worth it to add one to your wallet.

 How is a preferred credit card different from a premium credit card?